DAY 14: I-10 (209.5) TO MISSION CREEK CAMPSITE (226.2)

 The local Best Western had cheap rates with a pool and hot tub, so we set off across the interstate with our packs to see how many hikers they would let into one room.
 Amazingly, they let ten of us split one huge room (the smell!) and there was a scramble for outlets, sleeping space and the one bathroom.

-After her shower, Sara discovered she had a wicked, wicked blister burn from our day in the sun at Deep Creek hot springs.
+After her shower, Sara emerged to our horror sporting a wicked, wicked blister burn from our day in the sun at Deep Creek hot springs.
 It was all across her back with one especially massive palm-sized blister right where her pack strap was rubbing her shoulder...she'd hiked all day with it.
 A retired army doctor staying at the hotel is going to check it out tomorrow and hopefully she'll be good to keep hiking after a day or two off, I still think she should be going to the hospital.